PRQL/dbt-prql/README.md

 This isn't stable between dbt versions, since it relies on internal dbt APIs.
-The technique is also normatively bad — it runs a few lines of code every time the python interpreter starts — whose errors could lead to very confusing bugs beyond the domain of the problem (though in the case of this code, it's small and well-constructed™).
+The technique is also normatively bad — it runs a few lines of code every time the python interpreter starts — whose errors could lead to very confusing bugs beyond the domain of the problem (though in the case of this library, it's small and well-constructed™).

 If there's ever any concern that the library might be causing a problem, just